Farasan Islands: Climate

-The climate in the Farasan archipelago is characterised by a long hot season (April–October) and a short mild one (November–March).
+The climate in the Farasan Islands is characterized by a long hot season (April–October) and a short mild one (November–March).
 In the long dry period, high temperatures are usually dominant.
-The mean annual temperature is 30 °C. Furthermore, the mean relative humidity in winter ranges from 70% to 80% and in summer between 65% and 78%.
+The mean annual temperature is 30 C. Furthermore, the mean relative humidity in winter ranges from 70% to 80% and in summer between 65% and 78%.
 The highest rainfall occurs in April and the precipitation is generally unpredictable in the southern part of Red Sea.